{{org_field_logo}}

 2. Scope

-- All employees, including care workers, managers, and administrative staff.
+- All employees, including care workers, managers, administrative staff, contracted staff, and volunteers.

-- Service users and their families, ensuring they receive rights-based and high-quality care.
+- Service users, their families, advocates, and representatives, ensuring they receive care that respects their rights and meets high-quality standards.

-- The key principles of the Care Act 2014.
+- The fundamental principles outlined in the Care Act 2014.

 3. Legal and Regulatory Framework